 Still, it isn’t always easy to recover for compensation, particularly if your employment situation is complicated or you will have reduced earning capacity.

 Jason Stephens of Stephens Law Firm, PLLC is an award-winning personal injury lawyer in Fort Worth who will help you fight for the lost wages you deserve.
+Contact our law office at (817) 420-7000 to get started with your case.
 He will work to build a strong case to show the true wage-related damages related to your accident and hold the at-fault driver accountable.

 Lost Wages Are a Recoverable Damage After a Crash in Fort Worth